crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

 That just made a file called Dockerfile with the content shown above.
 Let's break it down line by line:
-FROM ibmcom/datapower:2018.4.1   - start with the DataPower container versioned 2018.4.1
+FROM ibmcom/datapower:2018.4.1   **- start with the DataPower container versioned 2018.4.1**

-ENV  DATAPOWER_ACCEPT_LICENSE=true \  - set these environment variables inside the container
+ENV  DATAPOWER_ACCEPT_LICENSE=true \  **- set these environment variables inside the container**
      DATAPOWER_INTERACTIVE=true \
      DATAPOWER_WORKER_THREADS=2 \

-EXPOSE 9090     - make port 9090 accessible
+EXPOSE 9090     **- make port 9090 accessible**

-ADD ./config /drouter/config     - copy the contents from the config and local directories where this
+ADD ./config /drouter/config     **- copy the contents from the config and local directories where this**
-ADD ./local /drouter/local        -  image is being made INTO the corresponding locations INTISE the container image.
+ADD ./local /drouter/local        **-  image is being made INTO the corresponding locations INSIDE the container image.**

 ### Build it